Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: The general idea

-As it is seen by~\eqref{eq:generr}, the total error of the MFCC rule is bounded by the sum of two terms: The first term is nothing but the error of the FCC rule, studied in details in~\cite{dom11,dom13}; it decays rapidly as $k$ and/or $N$ grows.
-The second term corresponds to the interpolation process, that may be quite large due to the Runge effect.
-In the sequel, we present two strategies in order to treat the latter problem and obtain error bounds which decay rapidly by increasing $k$ and/or $N$.
+As it is seen by~\eqref{eq:generr} or~\eqref{eq:generr2}, the total error of the MFCC rule is bounded by the sum of two terms: The first term is nothing but the error of the FCC rule, studied in details in~\cite{dom11,dom13}; it does not depend on $N'$ and decays rapidly as $k$ or $N$ grows.
+The second term associates with the interpolation process, that may be quite large due to the Runge effect.
+In the sequel, we present two strategies in order to treat the latter problem and obtain error bounds which decay rapidly by increasing $N$ or $N'$.